River Cam: Punting

 Punting is the most popular form of boating on the stretch of the river between Jesus Lock and Grantchester.
 Several of the colleges own punts, and they can also be hired from various companies, either with or without a person to operate them.
 The colleges and at least one private operator also own punts which are available for members of the public to travel on.

 Canoeing

 Canoeing and kayaking, both recreational and competitive, are popular at all times of year, especially on the section above the Mill Pond towards Grantchester.
 Both Cambridge Canoe Club (on Sheep's Green) and Cambridge University Canoe Club (just upstream from Newnham) are based here.
+Standup paddle boarding has also become popular.

 Powered boating

-Powered boats may navigate as far upstream as La Mimosa restaurant (next to Jesus Green) all year round, and as far as the Mill Pool between 1 October and 31 March.
+Powered boats may navigate as far upstream as Byron’s Bear pub (next to Jesus Green) all year round, and as far as the Mill Pool between 1 October and 31 March.

 Rowing

 The lower river between Jesus Lock and Baits Bite Lock is the training and racing home of the Cambridge University Combined Boat Clubs' university and college, and the Cambridgeshire Rowing Association's town, rowing teams.
 The Cambridge Lent, May and Town Bumps rowing races, where boats set off at regular intervals, and the object is to catch and touch (that is, 'bump') the boat in front, are held here.